 Watchmen

-Zack Snyder’s adaptation of Alan Moore’s seminal graphic novel is astoundingly faithful to the source material, something that many thought was unadaptable.
-By only making a the slightest tweaks, Snyder was able to truly bring the comic’s gritty world and damaged “heroes” to life.
-It also doesn’t hurt that the cast is top tier as well.
-In fact, Watchmen introduced me to some of my favorite actors like Patrick Wilson, Jeffrey Dean Morgan, and the unfathomably underrated Jackie Earle Haley.
+The film adaptation of Alan Moore’s groundbreaking graphic novel is astoundingly faithful to the source material, something that many thought was unadaptable, and I’d argue that the former is as brilliant as the latter.
+By only making the slightest of tweaks, Snyder was able to bring the ultra bleak world and damaged “heroes” of Watchmen to life.
+It also doesn’t hurt that the movie has a top tier cast.
+Watchmen introduced me to some of my favorite actors like Patrick Wilson, Jeffrey Dean Morgan, and the unfathomably underrated Jackie Earle Haley.
 I think part of why I’ve been more forgiving of Snyder’s more recent superhero flicks, most of which received criticism for being too dark, is because I can always see bits of Watchmen in them.

 You can listen to our Watchmen episode of Middle of the Row: The Podcast here.